oicr-gsi/shesmu/plugin-sftp/README.md

 modification time of remote files.
 It will also provide an action to create symlinks on the remote system.

+## Functions
+A remote program can be used to provide functions to olives.
+To create one add an entry to the `"functions"` section as follows:

+    "some_function": {
+      "command": "/usr/local/bin/some_function",
+      "parameters": [
+        "s",
+        "i"
+      ],
+      "returns": "b",
+      "ttl": 60
+    }

+This will provide `some_function(string, integer)` to olives.
+When this function is called, it will run `/usr/local/bin/some_function` and write a JSON array with the parameters to standard input.
+It will then wait to read standard output which should contain only a JSON value (a Boolean in this case); that is, it should write `true` or `false` to standard output.

+As a fun example, if `cat` is the command used, all the arguments are returned as a tuple:

+    "to_tuple": {
+      "command": "cat",
+      "parameters": [
+        "s",
+        "i"
+      ],
+      "returns": "t2si"
+    }

+## Refillers
 A remote server can provide programs that will ingest data from a `Refill` olive.
 To create one, add an entry in the `"refillers"` section as follows: